Orbitale/processtime/README.md

-# Ptime
+# Process time

-`ptime` is an executable that allows you to run a process and display its execution time.
+`processtime` is an executable that allows you to run a process and display its execution time.

 ## Install